 An alternative to CD replication is CD duplication.

 When you have an urgent need to have say 100 copies of CDs then CD duplication will best serve your need.
-Despite the short notice, we can have your CDs ready in 24-hours, few hours, or in 20 minutes while your wait.
+Despite the short notice, we can have your CDs ready in 24-hours, few hours, or even in 20 minutes while you wait.